-Flushing a radiator is a easy task for the DIY Backyard Mechanic.
+Flushing a radiator is an easy task for the DIY Backyard Mechanic.

 Precaution should be taken mainly that the engine must be cold.

-Never open a radiator cap on a hot engine as it will have built up pressure that will explode out possibly causing injury.
+Never open a radiator cap on a hot engine as it will have built up pressure that could explode out possibly causing injury.

 A flush kit will be needed in this example we are using the popular Preston Kit.

 Prestone AF-KIT Flush ‘N Fill Kit

 Antifreeze is also needed when refilling the vehicle with fluid.

 Two hoses go to the heater core through the firewall.
 The Inlet hose is used to flush the radiator.

 One hose lets fluid flow in (Inlet) and one hose lets fluid flow out.

 Sometimes they are marked on the firewall.
 If there is no marking follow the hoses, the Inlet hose will go to the top of the engine.
 The Outlet hose will go to the bottom of the water pump.